 Anna further explored the inspiration that was taken from her research and worked towards designing fabric prints and motifs from previous drawings.
 The fabric print that she created shows the prominent colours visible in the famous cathedral - drawn in a watercolour effect to mimic the style of artwork painted throughout the church.
-The motifs designed have also been inspired by the renaissance artwork and will be hand-painted on final garments to also mimic the paintings and highlight the famous design features shown in the cathedral.
+The colours used throughout the collection have been inspired by the renaissance artwork and stained glass seen inside the building.
+Likewise, the neutral colour used is inspired from the sculptures and architecture.

 This is Anna’s final collection line up.
-Anna designed a collection curating of 6 outfits however, due to COVID-19 and home working, she will create 2 of the outfits in her collection - looks three and six.
-The first line-up shows the garments as exposed outfits whereas the second line-up displays each outfit transformed into a modest look where the skin is covered and is less revealing.
+Anna designed a collection curating of 6 outfits however, due to COVID-19 and home working, she created 2 of the outfits in her collection - looks three and six.
+The first line-up shows the garments as exposed outfits whereas the second line-up displays each outfit transformed into the modest look where skin is covered and is less revealing.
 The collection is designed to be made from both 100% Bamboo and Silk fabrics where sustainability is a key factor in the creation of this collection.
 Both have many positive properties where they feel lightweight and soft on the skin.
-Bamboo especially is perfect as it is thermal regulating, hypoallergenic and anti-bacterial.
-The nude Bamboo fabric that will be used has been upcycled from bedding, highlighting the importance of sustainability by repurposing and reconstructing products and giving them a new life.
-The fabric print will be printed on Silk fabric.
+Bamboo especially is perfect as it is thermal regulating, hypo-allergenic and anti-bacterial.
+The neutral Bamboo fabric that is be used has been upcycled from bedding, highlighting the importance of sustainability by repurposing and reconstructing products and giving them a new life.
+The fabric print is printed on Silk fabric.

-Here Anna shows the final illustrations of her chosen outfits from her transformative collection.
-The illustrations side by side, clearly shows the different styles that can be worn from one outfit alone and how they transform into covering the skin whilst remaining as contemporary as everyday wear.
+Here Anna shows her final illustrations of her chosen outfits from her transformative collection.
+With the illustrations side by side, it clearly shows the different styles that can be worn from one outfit alone and how they transform into covering the skin whilst remaining contemporary as everyday wear.
 By using lightweight, breathable fabrics, it will allow for the garments to drape nicely, creating flowy shapes and loose fits for the wearer.